FriendsOfSymfony/FOSHttpCache/doc/testing-your-application.rst

 ~~~~~~~~~~

 You will need to run a web server to provide the PHP application you want to
 test.
-The test cases only handle running the caching proxy.
+The test cases only handle running the proxy server.
 It’s easiest to
 use PHP’s built in web server.
 Include the WebServerListener in your
 ``phpunit.xml``: